Managing an industrial facility is a crucial task and is the main way to make production activities run efficiently.

 Although management is generally associated with the industrial facility production, the truth is it also covers processes such as storing, organizing and distribution, all of which are activities closely associated to production.

-It should be noted that management is useful for planning and programming industrial warehouse renovations (and / or maintenance), in order not to interrupt or affect productions activities.
+It should be noted that management is useful for planning and scheduling industrial building renovations (and/or maintenance) so as not to interrupt or affect production activities.

 Who is in charge of managing industrial spaces?